ADASK-B/agent-ready-k8s/SECURITY.md

 ### Current Baseline

+> **Note:** These checkboxes will be filled during Phase 2+ when security features are fully implemented and validated.

 - [ ] Image signing (Cosign)
 - [ ] SBOM generation (Syft/Trivy)
 - [ ] Vulnerability scanning (Trivy)